Planctomycetota: Macroalgae

 Planctomycetota are often associated with marine surfaces high in nutrients.
 They occur as biofilms on algal surfaces in relatively high abundance.
 Macroalgae such as the kelps Laminaria hyperborea and Ecklonia radiata are suggested to be an important habitat for Planctomycetota.
 Roughly 70% of the bacterial community on Ecklonia radiata were Planctomycetota.
 Almost 150 Planctomycetota species have been isolated from the biofilms of macroalgae, and these communities associated with macroalgae are mainly independent of changes in geographical distribution.
 This would suggest a symbiotic relationship.

-Kelp forests dominate the rocky coastlines of temperature regions, and provide habitat, shelter, and food for many organisms, including the Planctomycetota.
+Kelp forests dominate the rocky coastlines of temperate regions, and provide habitat, shelter, and food for many organisms, including the Planctomycetota.
 Given the considerable role of kelp forests in coastal primary productivity, the association of the Planctomycetota with kelp could indicate their significant role in coastal habitats.
 Planctomycetota also play an important role as components of detritus in the water column, also known as marine snow, given their ability to attach to surfaces.

 As the climate continues to warm, the abundance of Planctomycetota associated with macroalgae might increase.
 The seaweed Caulerpa taxifolia was incubated under higher CO2 conditions, and the abundance of Planctomycetota increased substantially, as much as 10 times in some species.